Outside Employment Policy

 When to Use

 Generally, outside employment policies should focus on preventing direct conflicts of interest with an employer's business and providing employees with guidance on how to avoid conflicts of interest in seeking outside employment.
-Further, employers should advise employees to keep outside employment separate from their primary job responsibilities to the employer.
-Perhaps the most important component of an outside employment policy is establishing an approval process for employees who seek outside employment.
 A well-crafted outside employment policy will achieve this goal and permit an employer to retain a quality workforce.

 Below is a model policy that can be further tailored to fit the employer's specific needs